garrettgman/connect-cloud-great-tables-course/.github/steps/1-tbd.md

    ![profile.md file screenshot](/images/my-quarto-file.png)

-   This creates an empty Quarto doc that can contain executable python chunks and be rendered to HTML.
+   Quarto files begin with a YAML header that contains metadata used to render the file.
+This header begins an empty Quarto doc that can be rendered to HTML and contain executable python chunks.

 6. Click **Commit changes...** in the upper right corner above the contents box.